Introduction to Bacon & the Art of Living

 I wish so much that I would get every South African to hear their message.
 We are a nation of faith and still, we complain as if we have no hope.
 What we need in South Africa is a prophet, a visionary and a very good plan!
 The plan will in all likelihood have to be built on very practical education!
 It is exactly for this reason that I am here!
 I need to be very clear on the plan!
 To my great amazement, the bedrock of the structure of the Danish bacon factory is in the first place not on the mechanics of doing it one way as opposed to another way.
 The basis of their entire system rests on an almost religious belief in the power of cooperation and education!

 Grundtvig was a churchman who lived between 1783 and 1872 and was described by some as the Apostle to Denmark.
-He taught that Danish people must love their own country above all, more than any other realestate on earth.
-He believed that Danes must love God and trust each other; their own skill and ability to solve problems; that success will come through cooperation.
+He taught that Danish people must love their own country above all, more than any other real estate on earth.
+Danes, he taught, must love God and trust each other; their own skill and ability to solve problems; that success will come through cooperation.
 The principal way to achieve this was through education and what he called the “cultivation of the people.”
 This was distilled through his concept of high school which is completely different from high school in the rest of the world.

 His teachings against individualism slowly but surely sowed the seeds which germinated into mutual trust and a belief that by doing things together, more can be achieved.
 Directly as a result of this, in 1881/ 1882 the first cooperative dairy farm was established in Jutland.
 The Danes realised that to be successful, they must find ways for their fields to yield better crops and they must develop better ways to use their crops, once harvested.
 Better than selling it at depressed margins on the open market in competition with the Russians and the Americans would be to utilise it to produce commodities.
-On par with a relentless focus on scientific farming practices was unprecedented cooperation.
-The middle man had to be eliminate.
+The Danes were focused on the best and latest scientific farming practices and on an unprecedented level of cooperation.
+The middle man had to be eliminated.
 The farmer and the salesman joined forces and discovered that by cooperating they always had “something to go on,” a phrase which became an example of the new approach.

 The cooperatives were set up where every member had equal rights.
 Each member of the dairy cooperative had one vote and his milk was collected every morning and the cooperative agents returned the skimmed milk.
 The cows, therefore, produced butter and feed for the pigs.
 Money is loaned from the bank.
 Each member made himself responsible for repaying the loan in accordance with the number of cows he had.
 Every seven days, the members received 25% of the value of the milk they delivered to the cooperative.
 Apart from selling the milk to the cooperative, the member was entitled to his shares of the profit on the sale of the produce.
 The cooperative kept 25% from which running expenses were paid and the loan was repaid.